mirth-lang/mirth/README.md

 > License, v.
 2.0.
 If a copy of the MPL was not distributed with this
 > file, You can obtain one at http://mozilla.org/MPL/2.0/.

-We want to ensure all code is of high quality, so if you see something that can be improved, please contribute!
+If you see something that can be improved, please contribute!